audiojs/web-audio-api/README.md

 Streaming audio
 -----------------

 `AudioContext` just writes PCM data to a node writable stream.
 The default stream is a stream created with `Speaker`, which plays the audio back to your soundcard.
-But you can use any writable stream, file, or stream the audio to an external process.
+But you can use any writable stream, file, including the `stdin` of a child process.

-I used this to stream audio to an icecast server :
+For example, here is an example for streaming audio to an [icecast](http://www.icecast.org/) server, using [ices](http://www.icecast.org/ices.php) :

 ```
 var spawn = require('child_process').spawn